AlexJReid/blog/content/posts/dynamo-import.md

 When ready to try out an approach with DynamoDB, it's a hassle to then create the items through the AWS Console or CLI.

-I therefore created a utility eases the process of populating a DynamoDB table from a CSV that follows a specific format.
+Enter `ddbimp`, a tiny utility that eases the process of populating a DynamoDB table from a CSV file, exported from a spreadsheet which follows a specific format, common to DynamoDB modelling patterns.

 ## Install and run
 You can install and run it with